viernes, 1 de diciembre de 1989

 Inessa Kitaichik & Michael Garmash)

-Something is missing in my things ... the loss
+Something is missing among my things—

-fa note of my flute: you my beloved
+the lost F note of my flute:

-stumbling its steps with nothing;
+stumbling its steps into nothingness;

-your voice no longer kisses on my wound.
+your voice no longer kisses my wound.

-and my own joy hurts me ...
+and even my own joy wounds me...

 viernes, 6 de octubre de 1989

-Sin Salida - With no way out
+Sin Salida - No way out

 (Panorama de la ciudad y puerto de Guayaquil en el Ecuador, tomada del montículo de la Polvorosa, Se puede apreciar la Iglesia de la Concepción con su fachada mirando al cerro, reconstruida luego y desaparecida finalmente en el incendio de 1896.
 Cuadro de la autoría del naturista italiano Gaetano Osculati en Abril de 1847 - Panorama of the city and port of Guayaquil in Ecuador, taken from the Polvorosa mound, You can see the Church of the Conception with its facade facing the hill, then rebuilt and finally disappeared in the fire of 1896.
 Picture of the authorship of the Italian naturist Gaetano Osculati in April 1847)